 Best Before: Running, tennis, cycling, hiking, basketball (or any activity that emphasizes lower-body movement or balance) and strength training.

 The Benefit: Increases range of motion in your lower body, improves balance, gets blood flowing to major muscle groups and increases core temperature.
 “Your glutes usually need some help getting started, along with your postural muscles,” Cosgrove notes.
 “Lunges do the trick.”
-(See “Go-To Glutes” in the January/February 2008 archives.)
+(See “Go-To Glutes”.)

 How To: Position feet shoulder-width apart, your hands on your hips.
 Take an exaggerated step directly forward with your right leg.
 Keep your right knee aligned over your ankle and toes pointing straight ahead (your knee should not jut out in front of your ankle).
 Keep your torso vertical.
 Keeping your right foot flat on floor, forcefully push off with the left leg and bring it forward to meet the lead leg.
 Next, repeat the move, starting with your left leg.
 Complete two sets of 10 lunges.